AnkushKothiyal/AnkushKothiyal/README.md

 ## 📚 Projects
  - NameGen: A Bigram-Based Name Generator
  - CharEmbed-NameGen: Character-Level Embeddings for Name Generation
+ - raostmaster: An AI powered program to roast you.

 ## Connect
 - ankukothiyal@gmail.com